5 Common Digestive Issues in Pets

 #1.
 Pancreatitis in pets

 Also known as inflammation of the pancreas, this condition can be an acute or chronic disorder.
 Snacking on fatty treats during the holidays could cause acute pancreatitis.
 But for the most part, pancreatitis is considered a chronic condition, one that could threaten your pet’s life.
-Pancreatitis is one of the most concerning of these 5 digestive issues in pets.

 A healthy canine or feline pancreas releases important digestive enzymes that help break down their food.
 These enzymes are only activated once the food enters the small intestines.